MasterpieceElbow/renesandro-test-task/README.md

 - Randomly adds background audio and TTS overlay

-- Create asynchronous Celery task for each video combination and execute them across all Celery workers
+- Create Celery task for each video combination and execute them across all Celery workers

 - Saves results in task_name/ folder in Google Drive